Field Trips

 Meet in the main parking lot near the river.
 We will walk the road and trails in the park south and north.
 We should see a variety of early warblers, vireos, thrushes and other spring migrants.
 The river may have some waterfowl and gulls present and possibly some early swallows over the water.
 It is a little early for the bulk of the warblers but easier to view as most leaves won’t be out yet.
 Bring layers in case there is a chilly breeze.

 Park at Roth Trailhead and meet there.
 We will eventually cross the road to the east to enter Fitch.
 (See KU Field Station for directions or GPS is 39.038524, -95.206304).
 We will walk on the established trails.
 Easy walking along the woods.
 Early portion is gravel turning to well-worn dirt or mowed grassy paths.
 Expect thrushes, vireos, warblers, tanagers, flycatchers, all the migrants and residents from the tropics.
 It could be wild, depending on movement of fronts and current weather.
 If we hit a good day of migration we could have over 15 species of warblers.
 Chiggers shouldn’t be an issue but plan to use spray on clothing for ticks.
 We will plan to frequently rotate positions on the trail so that everyone has a chance to be at the front.
 We will probably be on the trails for several hours and walk up to 2 miles.
-This is one of the premier woods that are available to the public for birding, so we are doing multiple field trips during migration.
+This is one of the premier woods that are available to the public for birding.

 Meet at 8:30 p.m. for evening birds.
 Park at the intersection of N 500 and E 1750 Rd.
 (2 miles N of Baldwin and ½ mi E).
 We will walk on E 1750 Rd about ¼ mile south.
 Easy walking on compacted gravel road through the woods.
 Expect a variety of woodpeckers (Red-bellied, Downy, Hairy, Pileated and Flicker), Carolina Wren, possibly Red-tailed, Cooper’s, and Red-shouldered Hawks.
 Some migrant flycatchers, warblers, and thrushes are likely.
 Our main targets, however, will be Chuck-wills-widow and Whip-poor-will.
 We will arrive before sundown so other birds will be active.
 At or about dusk is when we can expect the nightjars to sing.
 These birds could be close and with (amazing) luck, could come out on the road!
 You might want to spray for mosquitoes, or stand next to someone they like better!
 Eventually we will go to the south end of the lake for more opportunities.